Securitybits-io/blog.securitybits.io/_posts/2023-01-01-Clock-Glitching-with-a-chipwhisperer.md

 ---
+layout: post
+current: post
+cover: assets/images/posts/2023/01/clock-glitching-with-a-chipwhisperer/banner.jpg
+navigation: True
 title: 'Clock Glitching with a ChipWhisperer-Lite'
 date: 2023-01-01
-thumbnailImagePosition: left
-thumbnailImage: /img/posts/2023/01/clock-glitching-with-a-chipwhisperer/thumbnail.jpg
-coverImage: /img/posts/2023/01/clock-glitching-with-a-chipwhisperer/banner.jpg
-coversize: partial
-coverMeta: out
-metaAlignment: center
-clearReading: true
-categories:
-- Hardware
-- CTF
 tags:
-- riscure
-- rhme2
   - hardware
-- ctf
   - security
-- pentest
-showTags: false
-showPagination: true
-showSocial: true
-showDate: true
-comments: false
-summary: "What happens when things get out of sync?...
-SCIENCE!"
+class: post-template
+subclass: 'post'
+author: christoffer
 ---

+> What happens when things get out of sync?...
+SCIENCE!

 Purchasing a Chipwhisperer-lite and going through the Newae course is a really awesome experience.
 Though the course teach you alot obout each vulnerability and the Chipwhisperer API, I found it lacking alot in the "how to setup the hardware" department.
 So finishing up the course material, I've decided yet again to attack my favourite platform, the Arduino Uno and implement a bunch of the Riscure CTF challenges and yet again, attack the Fiesta challenge.